rahul-jerthi/rahul-jerthi/README.md

 - 👋 Hi, I’m @rahul-jerthi
 - 👀 I’m interested in cyber security
-- 🌱 I’m currently learning ethnical hacking and bug bug hunting
+- 🌱 I’m currently learning software development technologies
-- 💞️ I’m looking to collaborate on cyber security
+- 💞️ I’m looking to collaborate on new ideas
 - 📫 How to reach me ...
 Insta I'd is  rahul_jerthi

 <!---